kostr2010/Pudgor-final-proj/game-engine/README.md

 };
 ```

-When new system is registered, it's name is taken (from template via typeid) as id and then this system is stored in `systems_` map.
-Next, we set system's signature.
+When new System is registered, it's name is taken (from template via typeid) as id and then this System is stored in `systems_` map.
+Next, we set System's signature.
 It works same as with entity and its signature.
-In order to check if entity meets requirements, we need to do bitewise AND upon both entity's and system's signatures.
-And if `system_signature_ & entity_signature == system_signature`, then entity meets system's requirements.
-When system's sugnature is set/changed, SystemManager iterates upon every entity and checks if they meet new System's signature.
-Same goes when entity's signature changes (f.ex, our gopher becomes immortal, thus losing ComponentHealth): SystemManager goes through all systems and checks if new signature meets any of them (or stopped to meet).
+In order to check if entity meets requirements, we need to do bitewise AND upon both entity's and System's signatures.
+And if `system_signature_ & entity_signature == system_signature`, then entity meets System's requirements.
+When System's sugnature is set/changed, SystemManager iterates upon every entity and checks if they meet new System's signature.
+Same goes when entity's signature changes (f.ex, our gopher becomes immortal, thus losing ComponentHealth): SystemManager goes through all Systems and checks if new signature meets any of them (or stopped to meet).

 Let's write some examples: